 "The system was designed so that people who looked 50% or more similar to the wanted suspect were flagged as a possible match.
 This means that a vast number of 'possible matches' will be completely innocent people."

-The technology also frequently misidentifies African-Americans, according to a recent US government hearing.
+The technology also frequently misidentifies African-Americans, according to a recent US government hearing (The content we linked to is no longer available).

 Blanks said the media's focus on acts of terror taking place in other parts of the world made Australians feel unsafe in their own country.